Be the first Estate

 In the area around The Old Rectory, Ipswich, 42.4% of property is privately owned outright and 25.5% is privately owned with a mortgage.

-The graph below shows how this compares to Greater London and the rest of England & Wales.
+The graph below shows how this compares to East of England and the rest of England & Wales.

 The recent census recorded the highest level of education achieved by residents in the local area.